dreamfactorysoftware/platform-wiki/setup-guide/common/Ruby-and-RVM-setup.md

 ## 4. Project-specific settings

-Any Snowplow Ruby projects should have a `.rvmrc` file in their root, which specifies the Gem file name and the Ruby version to use.
+Any DreamFactory Ruby projects should have a `.rvmrc` file in their root, which specifies the Gem file name and the Ruby version to use.

 That's it!
-You are now ready to install any Snowplow Ruby application, such as:
+You are now ready to install any DreamFactory Ruby application, such as:

 1. [EmrEtlRunner](EmrEtlRunner-setup)
 2. [StorageLoader](StorageLoader-setup)